mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 efficient in pretty much all ways than CSV, especially to generate on a potentially underpowered microcontroller, using multiple orders of magnitude less CPU cycles there.

-Samples should be returned in most-recent-first order, but with timestamps in there, it's more like an implementation detail and shouldn't matter or be relied upon.
+Samples should be returned in most-recent-first order, but with (relative) timestamps in there, it's more like an implementation detail and shouldn't matter or be relied upon.

 Exported binary file can be put into `docs <docs>`_ dir (instead of ``samples.8Bms_16Bsen5x_tuples.bin`` example file there) to see the data